easyCZ/SLIP-A-2015/report/hayden.md

 also uncomfortable (particularly when removing them!).

-As part of the project we wanted to integrate the ECG electrodes into the vest, removing the need for single-use electrodes, and providing more comfort to the wearer.
+As part of the project we wanted to integrate the ECG electrodes into the vest, removing the need for single-use electrodes and providing more comfort to the wearer.
 We also spent time investigating different placements of the electrodes, with the aim of reducing movement artifacts (caused by electrical activity in other muscles) and obtaining an acceptable input signal.